Jacksepticeye: Frequency of uploads

 For the first five years of his career, McLoughlin uploaded two videos per day, later reducing the amount to one per day.
-In July 2018, McLoughlin announced in a video uploaded to his YouTube channel that he would be taking his first short break from uploading to his channel, which he had uploaded daily videos to for the previous five years, citing struggles with his mental health and burnout.
+In July 2018, McLoughlin announced in a video uploaded to his YouTube channel that he would be taking his first short break from uploading to his channel, citing struggles with his mental health and burnout.
 The video was among a wave of videos released at the time by various online content creators that focused on creator burnout and was praised by fellow YouTuber Shane Dawson who said that he had felt similar feelings.

 In the following years, he continued to be vocal about overwork and burnout and took multiple more breaks from uploading to his channel.
 In July 2020, he took a break from uploading until August, saying that he was exhausted from his uploading schedule and that he would no longer upload daily videos when he returned to making content.
 His first video upon his return to YouTube was viewed over 2 million times in its first day and became the top trending clip on YouTube.
 In January 2021, McLoughlin took a break from recording and streaming due to personal grief following the death of his father.
-In July 2021, McLoughlin took another break from releasing videos to his channel which lasted over a month, saying in an interview with Polygon "I feel like I’ve done it so often for so long that I just burnt myself out on it.
+In July 2021, McLoughlin took another break from releasing videos to his channel which lasted over a month, saying in an interview with Polygon, "I feel like I’ve done it so often for so long that I just burnt myself out on it.
 I feel like if I’m not putting the energy that I’m known for; the energy that I like to put into my content, then I’d rather just take a step back from it and do something else."